martinbenes1996/jpeglib/docs/source/usage.rst

 >>> import jpeglib

-You can specify a particular libjpeg to use with :py:func:`set_libjpeg_version()`.
+You can specify a particular :term:`libjpeg` version to use with :py:func:`set_libjpeg_version()`.

 >>> jpeglib.version.set('6b')